-Agent for VMware is installed on the machine
+Agent for VMware is installed on the ESX(i) host

-If the agent manages more than one ESX(i) host, you can choose the host where the virtual machine will be created.
+You can only create a virtual machine on the ESX(i) host where the agent is running.
 In the Storage step, you can select the storage where the virtual machine will be created.